 The salad can be made through up to this point up to 2 hours ahead.

-When bread is cool enough to handle, cut or tear into bite-sized pieces.
+Plate The Salad: When the bread is cool enough to handle, rub it with the garlic clove and season with salt.
+Cut or tear into bite-sized pieces.
 Add the shallots and vinegar to the bread and toss to coat.
-Just before serving, add the tomatoes to the bread mixture, season with salt and freshly ground black pepper, taste, and drizzle with remaining tablespoon of oil or vinegar, as desired.
-Thinly slice basil and scatter over the top then place salad on a serving plate and reserve any remaining dressing.
-Add peaches to remaining dressing and gently turn to coat.
-Top salad with peaches and serve.
+Just before serving, add the tomatoes to the bread mixture, season with salt and freshly ground black pepper.
+Taste and drizzle with the remaining tablespoon of oil or vinegar, as desired.
+Add peaches to the bowl and gently turn to coat.